TommyLau/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).

+## Update on Aug 31, 2017

+Update to version 0.11.8 and use Alpine 3.6 as base image

 ## Update on July 20,2016

 You can login with two group (`Route`/`ALL`) from now on.
 `Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN